What You Get

 A: Pac-12 Networks is a 24/7 media company that consists of one national and six regional TV networks, and digital properties designed to connect fans with their favorite teams and universities.
 The six regional networks represent each region of the Pac-12 territory; Arizona (Arizona and Arizona State); Bay Area (Cal and Stanford), Los Angeles (UCLA and USC); Mountain (Colorado and Utah); Oregon (Oregon and Oregon State) and Washington (Washington and Washington State).
 The networks’ digital properties include Pac-12.com, the official athletic sites and social media accounts of the universities and Pac-12 Now, the TV Everywhere service that allows fans to watch Pac-12 Networks remotely on any device.

 Q: What sports and shows will be featured on Pac-12 Networks?

 A: Pac-12 Networks offers 850 live events and more than 500 hours of original programming.
 All of the content does not fit on one network.
 We have 7 networks, one national network to showcase events and original programming from all 12 of our schools and 6 regional networks to super-serve Pac-12 fans by delivering additional events and content relevant to the two universities in that regional (e.g. Pac-12 Los Angeles will focus on UCLA and USC).

 Q: What key content will be featured on each Network?

-Pac-12 Network: Live events from all 12 universities including 35 football games, 100+ men’s basketball games, Pac-12 Championship events, more than 300 live Olympic sport events and original content such as Pac-12 Sports Report, The Drive: Pac-12 Football and Inside Pac-12 Football.
+Pac-12 Network: Live events from all 12 universities including 35 football games, 100+ men’s basketball games, Pac-12 Championship events, more than 300 live Olympic sport events and original content such as Pac-12 Sports Report and The Drive: Pac-12 Football.

 Pac-12 Arizona: Live events featuring University of Arizona and Arizona State University coverage in football, men’s & women’s basketball and Olympic sports.